irfaan008/Android-Box-Layout/README.md

                         container.Box Layout fits into this requirement at its best. </li>
                     <li>This layout provides a box like structure with easy method of integration to any
                         android app.</li>
+                        <li>All the images are glossy images.
+You can put any background image and the total look
+                        and feel will be different.</li>
                 </ul>
             </td>
         </tr>